ON SALE: Save 5%

 On your trip

-The walking pace for the National 3 Peaks Challenge will be approximately 4/5km per hour, as set by the guide.
-A pace will be set at which the group can realistically attempt to complete the challenge within 24 hours.
+The guide will aim to set a pace which the group can realistically attempt to complete the challenge within 24 hours.
 This will mean a relatively fast walk with minimal breaks of no more than a few minutes to drink, have a quick snack or catch your breath.
 If you are well off the pace or struggling, the guide may need to make a call as to whether you can continue the challenge.
-If you have concerns about your fitness levels or would like to take a little longer to complete the 3 peaks at a more leisurely pace, we recommend that you consider the National 3 Peaks -3 Days trip (also available through Skyhook).

-Accommodation in Fort William is in twin rooms.
-Sharing a room is a great way to get to know your fellow trekkers.
 A single supplement in Fort William is sometimes possible (subject to availability).
 This needs to be requested before arrival.
 You can chat with the guide on your Skyhook dashboard.
-Single supplements cost ÂŁ100pp.
+Single supplements cost £100pp.
 You need to pay this direct to the 3-Peaks Team, before the event.

 This challenge includes a driving distance of around 725km / 450 miles.
 This means we spend around 10 hours on the road, most of that at night.
 This leaves us with 14 hours (maximum) to complete the ascent and descent of the 3 mountains within the 24-hour challenge limit.